CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'worst' Results

-`RangeSetBlaze` is consistently around 2.3 times slower than `BTreeSet` and `HashSet`.
+`RangeSetBlaze` is consistently slower than `BTreeSet` and `HashSet`, by roughly 1.5 to 4 times depending on *n* (geometric mean around 2×).
 On small sets, `Roaring` is in the middle.

 ### 'worst' Conclusion

 `BTreeSet` or `HashSet`, not `RangeSetBlaze`, is a good choice for ingesting sets of non-clumpy integers.
-However, `RangeSetBlaze` is not catastrophically bad; it is just on average 2.3 times worse.
-The SIMD version of `RangeSetBlaze` is about 25% times slower than the non-SIMD version on this benchmark.
+However, `RangeSetBlaze` is not catastrophically bad; it is just roughly 2 times worse on average.
+The SIMD version of `RangeSetBlaze` is about 20-35% slower than the non-SIMD version on this benchmark.

 > See benchmark ['worst_op_blaze'](#benchmark-9-worst_op_blaze-compare-roaring-and-rangesetblaze-operators-on-uniform-data), near the end, for a similar comparison of set operations on uniform data.